knstntn-bv/product-notebook/docs/hypotheses-page.md

 ### State Management

-**Local State:**
+**Dialog State:**
-- Each hypothesis row tracks its own editing state
+- Single editing state for the currently open hypothesis
-- Changes are stored in `editedHypotheses` object
+- Changes are stored in `editingHypothesis` state
-- Only changed fields are included in the update mutation
+- All fields are included in the save mutation
-- Local state is cleared after successful save
+- State is cleared when dialog closes

 **Data Fetching:**
 - Uses React Query for data fetching
 - Automatically refetches after mutations
 - Sorted locally based on status sort preference
+- Data is normalized on fetch to handle null values properly

 ### Validation